-Asbestos is a substance was commonly used during building construction and is present in many buildings today.
+Asbestos was commonly used in building construction and is present in many buildings today.

 What is asbestos?

-Asbestos is a mineral fibre that forms in certain rocks.
-It has a number of properties, including its strength, its ability to absorb sound, has thermal properties and resistance to acid.
+Asbestos is a mineral fibre.
+It has many properties, including its strength, its ability to absorb sound, thermal properties and resistance to acid.

 There are three common types of asbestos:

 - chrysolite (white asbestos)